morris-lab/CellOracle/docs/index.rst

 Please look `Changelog page <https://morris-lab.github.io/CellOracle.documentation/changelog/index.html>`_ for all updates history of CellOracle package.

+- 01/21/2021: We have changed the default color scheme for the inner product / perturbation score visualization in the in silico gene perturbation module.
+Please look at the tutorial notebook for detail.

 - 01/11/2021: We fixed a bug in the network analysis module.